gabenodarse/sort/readme.md

 ### HOW IT WORKS

 Let's preface the explanation by saying that quicksort on random values is a very fast algorithm.
 It only falters because pivots don't always happen to be near the center.
 Consider that half the time the choice of pivot will either fall below 25% of elements or above 75% of elements, resulting in imbalanced partitions.
-Choosing a median of 3 or 9 or whatever does not help with this problem (a median of 3 is statistically as likely to result in a bad median if the array is large).
+Choosing a median of 3, 9 etc. does not help with this problem (a median of 3 is statistically as likely to result in a bad median if the array is large).
 What would help would be the medians of medians algorithm used in conjunction with quick sort, but that is a sufficiently complicated algorithm that the overhead would be very high.

 1-2 pivot sort at its core is quick sort.